-Statutory rules regarding the principles of compensation, loans, credits and pension benefits are set out in Art.
-30 of the Articles of Association (available at www.carlogavazzi.com/files/media/files/6930b8b2b86c52483ef5f9ca5828ed9d).
+Statutory rules regarding the principles of compensation, loans, credits and pension benefits are set out in art.
+30 of the Articles of Association (available at www.carlogavazzi.com/files/media/files/6930b8b2b86c52483ef5f9ca5828ed9d or via the QR code on page 19).

-There were no company loans nor credits outstanding to current or former members of the Board of Directors, Executive Management or any related party as of March 31, 2020 and 2019, respectively.
+There were no company loans nor credits outstanding to current or former members of the Board of Directors, Executive Management or any related party as of March 31, 2021 and 2020, respectively.